 Don’t be that guy.
-You know, the one strumming away on a completely out-of-tune guitar.
-Sure, you can tune by ear but we’re never perfect.
-A tuner takes away the guesswork and imperfections in our hearing.
-They aren’t pricey either, and come in a variety of types – from clip-on tuners to pedal tuners – they’re even on free apps.
-You don’t have an excuse to be without one.
+You know, the one who’s always playing away on a completely out-of-tune guitar.
+Sure, you can try to tune by ear but you’re never going to be dead on.
+That’s where the humble tuner comes into play!
+A tuner takes away the guesswork and gets all your notes in sync.
+They aren’t pricey either and come in a variety of forms – from clip-ons to pedals tuners all the way to free apps.
+You really don’t have an excuse to be without one!

-A strap is another outlet for you to make a statement.
-But more importantly, a strap should allow you to play standing up for long periods of time without feeling the weight.
-Choose one that is wide enough to evenly distribute the load, and can be adjusted to a length you’re comfortable with.
+Even if you are just playing at home a guitar strap helps secure your instrument to your person and helps avert potential mishaps (such as dropping the instrument).
+And if you are someone who plays standing up, a good strap will allow you to play standing up for long periods of time without fatigue.
+Choose one that is wide enough to evenly distribute the load, has ample padding, and can be adjusted to a length you’re comfortable with.

-There are just some songs you can’t play without a capo – Here Comes The Sun by The Beatles uses a capo on the seventh fret.
-The uses go more than covering your favourite songs – you can move the capo around the fretboard so you can adjust your key to the range of your singer.
-A capo also allows you to be creative in songwriting, with chords sounding different all along the fretboard depending where you place your capo.
+The uses go beyond covering your favourite songs though – you can slide the capo around the fretboard so you can adjust your key to your vocal range (or your singer’s range).
+A capo also allows you to unlock more creative avenues in your songwriting, with chords sounding different all along the fretboard depending where you place your capo.

-A metronome is an underrated, cheap investment.
-We all spend time practising, and it’s vital we practice right.
-Practicing with a metronome has benefits to players of all levels – it helps develop an internal sense of rhythm and timing.
-A great sense of timing is the difference between a good player and a great player.
+The metronome isn’t just a tool for beginners too.
+This little gadget brings benefits to players of all levels by instilling an internal sense of rhythm and timing.
+Remember, a great sense of timing is the difference between a good player and a great player.